cloudflare/cloudflare-docs/content/bots/reference/bot-management-skips.md

 ### Purge requests

-All `HTTP` Purge requests will not receive a bot score.
+All HTTP purge requests will not receive a bot score.

 ### Early hints cache requests